Intel CEO spent 2 minutes talking about security flaws, after giving 17 minutes to a digital band

 Brian Krzanich stepped on stage, and almost immediately addressed the elephant in the room: Spectre and Meltdown, two massive security flaws that affected more than 20 years of computers using Intel, Arm and AMD's chips.

 "Our primary goal has been to keep our customers safe," Krzanich said from Intel's keynote from CES in Las Vegas on Tuesday at the Park Theater at the Monte Carlo hotel.
-"We have not received any information that these exploits have been used to steal customer information."
+"We have not received any information that these exploits have been used to obtain customer data."

+He recommended that people patch their systems as soon as they're available.

 Last Wednesday, security researchers from Google, as well independent researchers, discovered Spectre and Meltdown, a vulnerability that sent shockwaves through the tech industry.
 It's forced Apple, Google, Microsoft, Amazon and other tech giants to push out updates for their devices, a fix which can also affect the gadget's performance.